 With a reported prevalence of 100-250/1000 live births in the poor countries, birth asphyxia is a major cause of infant illness and mortality (Lawn et al., 2009).
-Birth asphyxia is the world's main cause of premature neonatal death, accounting for 23% of all neonatal deaths.
-Every year, between 4 and 9 million babies are born, of which 1.2 million die and a similar number acquire serious neuro-disabilities such as cerebral palsy, epilepsy, and developmental delay (Manandhar and Basnet, 2019).
+Birth asphyxia is the leading cause of early newborn death in the world, accounting for 23% of all neonatal deaths.
+Every year, between 4 and 9 million babies are born, of which 1.2 million die and a similar number acquire serious neurodisabilities such as cerebral palsy, epilepsy, and developmental delay (Manandhar and Basnet, 2019).

-A typical umbilical anomaly in men is the umbilical cord around the neck, known as the nuchal cord.
+The umbilical cord encircling the neck which termed {nuchal cord} is a common umbilical abnormality in man.
 It has been found in 23-37 percent of human pregnancies, with the rate increasing as the pregnancy progresses.
 (Clapp et al., 2003).
-Nuchal cords can be single or multiple in number, as well as tight or loose.
-The placental end of the [Type A] cord crosses over the umbilical end, entangling the neck in an unlocked pattern, whereas the cord in the [Type B] pattern cannot be undone and ends up as a real knot.
-The placental end crosses under the umbilical end, entangling the neck in a locked pattern (Collins, 2002).
+Nuchal cord can be single or multiple and tight or loose.
+[Type A] cord wraps around the neck in 360 degrees, wherein, the placental end crosses over the umbilical end, entangling the neck in an unlocked pattern whereas in [Type B] pattern the cord cannot be undone and ends up as a true knot.
+Here, the placental end crosses under the umbilical end, entangling the neck in a locked pattern (Collins, 2002).

 Multi-organ damage and cardiovascular failure were major outcomes of perinatal hypoxia.
-Postnatal neurological impairment may be caused by myocardial injury, right ventricular dysfunction, abnormal circulatory and defective transition. autoregulation. result.
-As а adequate monitoring and specific therapy are required following an asphyxial insult (Kluckow, 2011).
+Postnatal neurological impairment may be caused by myocardial injury, right ventricular dysfunction, abnormal circulatory transition. and defective autoregulation.
+As а result. adequate monitoring and specific therapy are required following an asphyxial insult (Kluckow, 2011).

-When tissue perfusion is poor and hypoxia is present, lactate is produced invariably.
-If the clinical reduction of oxygen and substrate delivery occurs, the aerobic metabolism through Krebs cycle cannot be persisted and tissues must rely on anaerobic metabolism to supply their energy needs.
-This causes an increase in blood lactate results in its accumulation and reflects tissue hypoxia (Jin et al., 2013).
+Lactate is invariably produced in the event of hypoxia and poor tissue perfusion.
+When a clinical reduction of oxygen and substrate delivery occurs, aerobic metabolism through Krebs cycle cannot be sustained and tissues need anaerobic metabolism to meet the energy requirement.
+This leads to increased production and accumulation of blood lactate and reflects tissue hypoxia (Jin et al., 2013).
 Once produced prenatally, the placenta excretes it.
-During neonatal period liver and kidneys control its excretion.
-Lactate analysis, when compared to pH, offers equivalent or greater predictive characteristics in identifying short-term newborn morbidity (Borruto et al., 2008).
+During neonatal period liver and its kidnevs control excretion.
+Manv observational studies have shown that lactate analysis has similar or better predictive properties compared with pH in identification of short-term neonatal morbidity (Borruto et al., 2008).

-The S-100 protein is a calcium binding protein detected in astroglial cells in excessive quantities.
-In neuronal development, outgrowth, and death, it regulates calciumdependent signalling.
-In many CNS disorders, it is thought to be an indication of glial activation and/or death (Sedaghat and Notopoulos, 2008).
+The S-100 protein is a calcium binding protein found in high concentrations in astroglial cells.
+It regulates calcium-dependent signaling in neuronal differentiation, outgrowth, and apoptosis.
+It is considered as an indicator of glial activation and/or death in many disorders of the CNS (Sedaghat and Notopoulos, 2008).

-According to studies, there is a link between the severity of neuronal injury and the concentration of S100, which has sparked a renewed interest in S100 in asphyxiated babies.
-However, just a few papers have examined brain injury biomarkers in umbilical cord blood samples taken at birth (Wirds et al., 2003; Gazzolo et al., 2009; Michetti et al., 2012).
+Studies have shown associations between the severity of neuronal injury and the concentration of S100 which has led to special interest in S100 in asphyxiated newborns.
+However, there have only been a few studies investigating brain injury biomarkers from umbilical cord blood sampled at birth (Wirds et al., 2003; Gazzolo et al., 2009; Michetti et al., 2012).

-Pregnant women are concerned about the possibility of developing a nuchal chord.
-The level of concern varies depending on their education, but in general, moms believe that the nuchal cord is to blame for the newborn's poor growth.
-As a result, moms who have a newborn with a nuchal cord and delayed development blame midwives and obstetricians and seek legal dispute, claiming everything from compensation to an occupational ban (Kong et al., 2015).
+Pregnant women are worried about the occurrence of nuchal cord.
+The concern depends on their education status, but in general, mothers suspect that nuchal cord can be accountable for poor adverse effect of the newborn and its further development.
+Thus, mothers who have had their newborn showing nuchal cord and a retarded development blame midwifes and obstetricians and search for a legal dispute claiming a broad spectrum from compensation to an occupational ban (Kong et al., 2015).